refinedev/refine/documentation/blog/2025-06-02-purpose-built-ai-agents.md

 Not everything needs to be a playground.
 Sometimes, you need a partner that understands what production means.

 [Refine AI](https://s.refine.dev/purpose) gets that.

+Make sure to sign up at [ai.refine.dev](https://ai.refine.dev) to get notified of coming features and sneakpeeks early via our new newsletter!